The Safety Management Program at Indiana State University is one of the first to offer a bachelor degree in the United States.

 Toyota Motor Corporation, USA.

-Relatively small class sizes make it possible for students to receive individualized attention.
+Relatively small class sizes allow students to receive individualized attention.
+Students may join the national American

 Changes in manufacturing technologies, behavioral approaches to safety, risk management, and new federal regulations make safety management an exciting career choice.